ovrcome/release-notes/ovrcome_server_release_notes.md

 ### Added

-- Add a new tracking event for when a standalone headset subscription is begun
+- Trigger an event for internal tracking when a clinician activates a standalone headset subscription

 ## [1.12.0] - 2024-12-16 - Upgrade to Unity 6